syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Representation.md

 ### Uniform Child List Relation

 UniformChildList relation can be used to map nested strong typed collection inside a parent collection.
 If a public property is an object, then it will be displayed in a Nested Table.
-The collection in the below example consists of two kinds of objects, ParentObj and ChildObj, where every ParentObj is associated with a collection of ChildObjs and is represented by the public property named 'Child'.
+The collection in the below example consists of two kinds of objects, ParentObj and ChildObj, where every ParentObj is associated with a collection of ChildObj and is represented by the public property named 'Child'.
 Hence, a nested table is always created to display associated children for a given parent.

 #### Example